jchristgit/nosedrum/README.md

 for inspiration.

 The application command related parts of the framework consist of two parts:

 - `Nosedrum.ApplicationCommand`, the behaviour that all application commands must implement.
-- `Nosedrum.Invoker`, the behaviour for any slash command invoker.
-A default implementation provided by nosedrum resides at `Nosedrum.Invoker.Dispatcher`.
+- `Nosedrum.Interactor`, the behaviour for any slash command invoker.
+A default implementation provided by nosedrum resides at `Nosedrum.Interactor.Dispatcher`.

 The traditional command processing related parts of the framework consists of three parts:

 - `Nosedrum.Command`, the behaviour that all commands must implement.
 - `Nosedrum.Invoker`, the behaviour of command processors.
 Command processors take a message, look it up in the provided storage implementation,